kadahlin/RuleDiscordBot/README.md

 data class WellnessResponse(val message: String)
 ```

-Since this is plain Kotlin (minus the serialization mechanism), we would like to reuse this across our kotlin codebase
+Since this is plain Kotlin (minus the serialization mechanism), we would like to reuse this via a lightweight module across our kotlin codebase
 without a dependency on any server or discord code.
-The models for this rule are then split into a new composite build.
+The models for this rule are then split into a seperate bazel module.
 Being isolated from any rule logic, this becomes a lightweight addition to our client configuration app.
 The diagram
-below demonstrates how this is structured in gradle.
+below demonstrates the dependency chart for this rule.

 ![Shared code across server and client](docs/images/rules.png)